netboxlabs/netbox-proxmox-automation/README.md

 ## Initial Configuration: Creating Proxmox virtual machine templates from (cloud-init) images

+`netbox-proxmox-ansible` *only* supports cloud-init images.
+The dynamic nature of Proxmox virtual machine automation requires this implementation to be able to set things, during the Proxmox virtual machine provisioning process, like network configuration, hostnames, and more.
+While it's *possible* that `netbox-proxmox-ansible` *might* support your existing Proxmox virtual machine templates, it's *highly* recommended that you follow the procedure below -- for the best results.

 This process is [well documented](https://pve.proxmox.com/wiki/Cloud-Init_Support) by the Proxmox team.
 In the end it comes down to:
 - logging into your Proxmox node(s) and running these commands as the 'root' user, or as a user who has adequate permissions to modify Proxmox virtual machines and the underlying storage
 - downloading a cloud image